Inflammation is one of your body’s natural defence mechanisms. It helps your body to heal and is a vital tool for a healthy immune system.

 Here are 6 natural ways to reduce inflammation in your body.

 Switch to wholegrains - Try to cut out as many refined carbohydrates as possible, like white bread, white rice and highly processed baked goods.
 Whenever possible switch to wholegrain instead.
+A healthy anti-inflammatory diet includes lots of fruits, vegetables, wholegrains, legumes and extra-virgin olive oil – like the Mediterranean diet or a vegetarian diet.

 Embrace good fats - Healthy omega 3 fats have been linked with lower inflammatory markers – the signs of inflammation.
 Try to regularly include plant sources of omega 3 like walnuts, chia and flax seeds into your diet.
 These are ideal breakfast cereal toppers or tasty additions to DIY trial mixes for easy snacks on-the-go.